jordansissel/fpm/examples/fpm-with-system-ruby/README.md

  - build-essential (perhaps more, but basically the standard packages you need for deb packaging)
- - ruby1.9.3 (can be changed)
+ - ruby and ruby-dev

 # Usage

- - $ cd examples/fpm-with-system-ruby
- - $ make package
+ - $ cd examples/fpm-with-system-ruby && make package